 Minions: The Rise of Gru: The Movie Novel

-This hardcover retelling of the highly anticipated Minions: The Rise of Gru relives all your favorite moments and includes 8 pages of full-color images from the animated feature, a poster, and stickers!Read More
+This retelling of the highly anticipated Minions: The Rise of Gru relives all your favorite moments and includes 8 pages of full-color images from the animated feature!

 Premiering July 3, 2020, Minions: The Rise of Gru, the highly anticipated sequel to the 2015 box-office hit, will feature more Minion mischief.